Problems with Fentanyl Patch May Result in Death

 FENTANYL PATCH WRONGFUL DEATH LAWYERS

-Lawsuits are being reviewed nationwide by the fentanyl patch lawyers at Saiontz & Kirk, P.A.
-Many serious injuries and deaths could have been prevented if the manufacturer had acted responsibly.
+Lawsuits are no longer being reviewed by the fentanyl patch lawyers at Saiontz & Kirk, P.A.